Product Analytics

 The third-party offering this service is responsible for the infrastructure and security protocols.

-On-prem vs Cloud: which is the winning solution
+On-Prem vs Cloud: Which is the Winning Solution?

-On premise versus cloud data storage side by side comparison
+Image showing on premise versus cloud data storage side by side comparison

 General comparison of Cloud vs On-premise.

-Why On-prem is the best solution
+Why On-Premise is the Best Solution

 It has to do with security and greater data ownership, with ‘ownership’ being the key word.